 In the admin center, go to the Reports > Usage page.

 From the dashboard homepage, click on the View more button on the Microsoft browser usage card.

 How to notify users to upgrade their browser

-Global admins can opt-in to sending messages to users, who are using Microsoft 365 services on Edge Legacy (unsupported) and Internet Explorer (soon to be unsupported).
+Global admins can opt-in to sending messages to users, who are accessing Microsoft 365 services from Internet Explorer (as a reminder, the Internet Explorer desktop application will be retired on June 15, 2022).
 This targeted message notifies users that support for these browsers will send soon and links to a support article with information on Microsoft Edge and simple steps to follow to switch browsers.

-You can find this feature on the report page.
-Once the message is created, users will get notified at the frequency specified until August 17, 2021.
-You can turn off this feature at any time to stop sending notifications to users.
-To begin sending notifications again, turn the feature back on.
+You can find this feature on the Microsoft browser usage report page if your organization has Internet Explorer usage shown on the report (global admin permissions needed).
+Once the message is created, users will get notified at the frequency specified until June 15, 2022.
+You can turn this feature on or off at any time.

 Interpret the Microsoft browser usage report